Am I Financially Prepared to Retire? Signs You Might be Close

 - 6 min read

 Retirement isn’t just a number in your 401(k)—it’s a new season for your life and your family.
-If you’re approaching retirement, you probably find yourself asking, “Am I truly ready?”
-This is one of the biggest transitions you’ll make, impacting both your finances and your family legacy.
+If you’re approaching retirement, you probably find yourself asking, “Am I financially prepared ready?”
+This is one of the biggest transitions you’ll make, impacting both your finances, lifestyle and your family legacy.

 The challenge of securing a retirement is more difficult than ever.
 Not only does your nest egg have to do more compared to previous generations, retirees also need that nest egg to last longer! .
 Preparation makes all the difference.
 This guide explores the key signs that indicate you’re coming close to step away from your career with confidence and purpose.
 Whether you’re a small business owner, recently widowed, have received a financial windfall, or are looking to secure your legacy for loved ones, these principles will help you determine if it’s the right time to begin this exciting new chapter.